 A PiM Arts High School endorsement is earned by passing 18 specific arts classes in your major area (Music, Theatre, Dance, Musical Theatre, Media Arts, Visual Arts), and by completing and passing all Juries in their art major, and completing Capstone/ Portfolio.
 Students who have earned their endorsement are recognized at the Senior Awards Reception, and are presented with a stole to wear at graduation.
 Some transfer students may not be able to earn an arts endorsement due to scheduling and transfer credits.
-Honors Endorsements can be earned by completing 22 credits in your art area.
 Please see your art area advisor for more information.